iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ```

 DVC [optimizes](/doc/user-guide/large-dataset-optimization) this operation by
-avoiding copying files each time, so checking out data is quick even if you have
+avoiding copying files each time, so checking out data is quick even if you are
-large data files.
+versioning large data files.